Rain on Gulangyu

 Leeming hotel

-We were really excited to find out that a real private hotel had opened on the island.
-Leeing hotel (www.leeinn.cn) is located in an old mansion on 38 Zhangzhou lu.
-The building has been renovated, meaning that only the walls were kept and all orginal fixtures have been removed.
-The interior is very modern with design bathrooms and LCD TV screens in each room.
+We were really excited to find out that a real private hotel has opened on the island.
+Lee Garden hotel (www.leeinn.cn) is located in an old mansion on 38 Zhangzhou lu.
+The building has been ruinovated, meaning that only the walls were kept and all original fixtures have been removed.
+The interior is very modern with fancy bathrooms and LCD TV screens in each room.
 Like in many Chinese hotels, the beds are hard and the noise insulation is not the greatest point but it makes a comfortable stay.
-The hotel also has a coffee bar and restaurant, great place to sit and relax with a bottle of wine.
-It is located in side street of Zong Hua lu, the main walk through the island, making it quiet but of short distance to many of the interesting places to visit like the Catholic church, the Huai Jiu Gulangyu museum, High Heaven complex and the beach.
+The hotel also has a coffee bar and restaurant, a great place to sit and relax with a glass of wine.
+It is located in side street off Zong Hua lu, the main walk through the island, making it quiet but of short distance away from many interesting places to visit like the Catholic church, the Huai Jiu Gulangyu museum, High Heaven complex and the beach.

 Glass window in Gulanyu